Mgopalpriya/SuperStore-Sales-Dashboard/README.md

 * **Power Automate Integration:** Configure an automated flow to generate and email PDF snapshots of the dashboard to stakeholders on a weekly basis.
 * **Predictive Forecasting:** Incorporate Excel's forecast sheet features to project Q1 2015 revenue based on historical Q4 spikes.
 * **Product-Level Drill-Down:** Add a secondary dashboard tab specifically for isolating the exact sub-categories driving the losses in underperforming regions.

+## 📌 Conclusion

+This project demonstrates the ability to transform raw data into actionable business insights, bridging the gap between Excel-based reporting and strategic decision-making.

+It reflects a transition from traditional dashboarding to business-focused analytics and decision support.